Dr Mark KnightSenior Lecturer

-Mark is currently finishing a new book, Good Words: Evangelicalism and the Victorian Novel, which argues for the importance of evangelicalism on the development of the Victorian novel.
-It includes chapters on Thackeray's Vanity Fair, Dickens's A Tale of Two Cities, Collins's The Moonstone, the periodical Good Words (and the fiction of Ellen Wood and George MacDonald), and Samuel Butler's The Way of All Flesh.
+Mark's latest book, Good Words: Evangelicalism and the Victorian Novel, will be published by Ohio State University Press in 2019.
+The book argues for the importance of evangelicalism on the development of the Victorian novel, and includes chapters on Thackeray's Vanity Fair, Dickens's A Tale of Two Cities, Collins's The Moonstone, the periodical Good Words (and the fiction of Ellen Wood and George MacDonald), and Samuel Butler's The Way of All Flesh.

 In addition to the projects described above, Mark has published essays on Victorian ghost stories, nineteenth-century periodicals, sensation fiction, and the hermeneutics of Hans-Georg Gadamer.
 New projects include a book on Oscar Wilde's religion, and an essay on Alice Meynell's literary experiments in natural theology.

 With Emma Mason, Mark co-edits the Bloomsbury book series New Directions in Religion and Literature.
-He is also on the editorial board of the journal Literature and Theology, and, with Lori Branch, he is co-directing the National Endowment for the Humanities 2016 Summer Seminar on Postsecular Studies and the Rise of the English Novel.
+He is also on the editorial board of the journal Literature and Theology, and, with Lori Branch, co-directed the National Endowment for the Humanities 2016 Summer Seminar on Postsecular Studies and the Rise of the English Novel.

 Mark has supervised and examined PhD students in Britain, Canada and the USA, and he would be delighted to hear from anyone with related research interests who is interested in coming to do their PhD at Lancaster.